SpeechColab/Leaderboard/README.md

 ops/pull model <MODEL_ID>
 ```

+### How to submit a model
+If you want to submit a new model, go through this [specification](HOW_TO_SUBMIT.md).
+Existing models are good references as well.

 ---

-## 4. Benchmark
+## 4. Benchmarking Pipeline
-With downloaded models & test sets, you can trigger a benchmark on your local machine via:
+With downloaded models & test sets, you can trigger a benchmarking pipeline on your local machine via:
 ```
 ops/benchmark -m <MODEL_ID> -d <TEST_SET_ID>
 ```

 ---

-## 5. Model Submission & Pipeline Specification
-If you want to submit a new model into leaderboard, or to know more details about pipeline internal, go through this [specification](HOW_TO_SUBMIT.md).
-Existing models are good references as well.

----

-## 6. Latest Results
+## 5. Latest Results

 ### Public Models
 #### **unlocked** SpeechIO test sets (ZH00001 ~ ZH00015)